 How natural talent trained to be a super-natural support

 I received two under-graduate degrees from the University of North Texas at Denton, where I found my passion for the study of psychology and my natural inclination to the unique and foundational theory of Gary Landreth’s School of Child Play Therapy, while studying Counseling.
 The beauty of counseling and effectiveness of Landreth’s theory was then reinforced in my graduate program at the California State University, Fullerton, and by the experiences with the incredible child clients in the cities of Santa Ana, Orange, Long Beach, and Los Angeles.

 Treating children like they will one day run the world, and helping them to believe, respect, and manage that reality, is Well1’s specialty.

-✧ Jessica Wellins is a registered Associate Marriage and Family Therapist #101818,
+✧ Jessica Wellins is a Licensed Marriage and Family Therapist #129207,

-under the supervision of Natalie Asawesna, LMFT#98534 ✧
+under the business license of Natalie Asawesna, LMFT#98534 ✧